dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1182: Outdated hierarchy may lead to societal oppression.
+### T1182: Hierarchical thinking is outdated and oppressive.

 |Support|
 |---|